luster-io/impulse/README.md

 ##High Level Explanation

-  Calling impulse on an element or set of elements returns a PhysicsObject.
+  Calling `Impulse` on an element or set of elements returns an Impulse object.
 A physics object maintains it's own position and velocity.
-You can interact with a PhysicsObject (drag, pan, etc), and animate it.
+You can interact with a Impulse object (drag, pan, etc), and animate it.
 Animations take the current position and velocity of the PhysicsObject as a starting point, and animate to a user defined position.

   This makes the animations flow naturally from the user's actions.
 For example a user can drag an element around.
 Once they're done dragging, the next animation will start from the position and velocity that they left off.
-Making the animation feel like a natural extension of their movement.

-Documentation can be found [here](labs.luster.io/physics/examples)
+Documentation can be found [here](impulse.luster.io/guides.html)

 #Contributing